Spectral Ranking with Covariates: Proposed methods

-In this section, we introduce \textsc{C-Serial-Rank}, \textsc{SVDCov-Rank} and \textsc{KCCA-Rank}.
-All three lines of algorithms have a different flavour in mixing the information between matches and covariates. \textsc{C-Serial-Rank} can control via its hyperparameter, the information contributed from features, thus even if they are noisy, it can still give a robust ranking.
-On the other hand, \textsc{SVDCov-Rank} connects $r$ with covariates via a regression fashion, allowing us to predict the rank on completely unseen items while no comparison with existing items are needed.
-Finally, \textsc{KCCA-Rank} combines the merit of the two methods above by learning two functions $f$ and $g$ separately on the matches and covariates to rank.
+In this section, we introduce three lines of spectral ranking algorithms, each having a different flavour in combining the two sources of data: pairwise comparisons and covariate information. \textsc{C-SerialRank} controls the information covariates contribute via a simple hyperparameter (that can be selected based on cross-validation), and therefore can recover a robust ranking even when features are noisy.
+On the other hand, \textsc{SVDCovRank} connects $\bfr$ with covariates via a functional model, allowing us to predict the rank of previously unseen players while no comparison with existing players is needed.
+Finally, \textsc{CCRank} considers the optimal embedding of both match outcomes and covariate information that maximises their canonical correlation and extracts ranking from those embeddings.